-Amendment process: Public notices for the Amended Annual Action Plan ran in the local paper on April 2 and April 30, 2020.
-The notices specified a public comment period running from April 3-May 7, 2020, with the opportunity to comment at the City Council public hearing on May 11, 2020.
+Amendment process: Public notices for the Amended Annual Action Plan ran in the local paper on April 2 and 4/30/20.
+The notices specified a public comment period running from Apr 3-May 7, 2020, with the opportunity to comment at the City Council public hearing on 5/11/20.
 The full text of the amended plan was posted on the City website and copies of the notification and revised budget were distributed by e-mail to citizens engaged in the 2020 Citizen Participation process.
-HCD received no public comments during the comment period, and the City Annual Action Plan 16

-Clerk reported that City Council received no written comments on Ordinance No. 2020-094 for the Amended PY19/FY20 federal entitlement funds and no one came to Council to provide public comment during the meeting on the ordinance.
-City Council passed the Ordinance unanimously with nine votes in favor.
+HCD received no public comments during the comment period, and the City Clerk reported that City Council received no written comments on Ordinance No. 2020-094 for the Amended PY19/FY20 federal entitlement funds and no one came to Council to provide public comment during the meeting on the ordinance.
+Council approved the ordinance.